mhereford/archerTrack/README.md

 Author: Mark Hereford
 11/18/2016

 ArcherTrack is a Single Page Application built on the JavaScript MEAN Stack model.
+The JQuery plugin "CanvasJS" is utilized to produce charts displaying some statistics.
+Currently the chart is "hard wired" as an example, since the archer scores is not yet complete.

 The use of this tool is to allow coaches involved in the National Archery in the Schools Program (NASP) to track their team and tournaments.
 They will be able to add their archers, tournaments and the individual archers results.
 The tool will then display some simple, but useful statistics for the coach.